Tina Turner: Religious beliefs

-Residences and citizenship
+Residences, citizenship, and wealth

 Turner began living at Château Algonquin in Küsnacht on the shore of Lake Zurich in 1994.
-Turner previously owned property in Cologne, London, and Los Angeles, and a villa on the French Riviera named Anna Fleur.
+She had previously owned property in Cologne, London, and Los Angeles, and a villa on the French Riviera named Anna Fleur.

-In 2013, Turner applied for Swiss citizenship, stating she would relinquish her U.S. citizenship.
-In April, she undertook a mandatory citizenship test which included advanced knowledge of German (the official language of the canton of Zürich) and of Swiss history.
+In 2013, Turner applied for Swiss citizenship, stating she would renounce her citizenship in the United States.
+The stated reasons for the relinquishment were that she no longer had any strong connections to the United States and "has no plans to reside" there in the future.
+In April, she undertook a mandatory citizenship test which included advanced knowledge of German (the official language of the canton of Zurich) and of Swiss history.
 On April 22, 2013, she became a citizen of Switzerland and was issued a Swiss passport.
-Turner signed the paperwork to relinquish her American citizenship at the U.S. embassy in Bern on October 24, 2013.
+Turner signed the paperwork to relinquish her American citizenship at the US embassy in Bern on October 24, 2013.

-In January 2022, Turner and her husband purchased a $76 million waterfront estate overlooking Lake Zurich at the eastern border of Stäfa.

-Health
+Turner's wealth was estimated at 225 million Swiss francs (about US$250 million) in 2022 by the Swiss business magazine Bilanz.

+Illness and death

-Turner revealed in her 2018 memoir My Love Story that she has suffered life-threatening illnesses.
-In 2013, three weeks after her wedding to Erwin Bach, she suffered a stroke and had to learn to walk again.
+Turner revealed in her 2018 memoir My Love Story that she had multiple life-threatening illnesses.
+She had had high blood pressure since 1978, which remained mostly untreated, and resulted in damage to her kidneys and eventual kidney failure.
+In 2013, three weeks after her wedding to Erwin Bach, she had a stroke and needed to learn to walk again.
 In 2016, she was diagnosed with intestinal cancer.
-Turner opted for homeopathic remedies to treat her high blood pressure.
-Her hypertension resulted in damage to her kidneys and eventual kidney failure.
-Her chances of receiving a kidney were low, and she was urged to start dialysis.
-She considered assisted suicide and signed up to be a member of Exit, but Bach offered to donate a kidney for her transplant.
-Turner had kidney transplant surgery on April 7, 2017.
+She attempted to treat her health problems with homeopathy, which worsened her condition.

+Her chances of receiving a kidney transplant were considered low and she was urged to start dialysis.
+She signed up with an organization that facilitates assisted suicide, a procedure which is legal in Switzerland, becoming a member of Exit International.
+However, her husband offered to donate a kidney for transplant.
+She accepted his donation and had kidney transplantation surgery on April 7, 2017.